 An individual who chooses to reject all material possessions, spurning all wealth and comfort in pursuit of an ascetic lifestyle, is living an extremely limited existence.
 He is incapable of truly appreciating the value of life.
 What is life worth when it is restricted to poverty and hardship?
 We can only attain a full measure of love — for life, for the universe, and for God — when we seek to live life to its fullest, albeit in accordance with God’s will.

 Life is expanded and enriched through material possessions.
-Money and possessions are called meod ("very"), as they serve to intensify the living experience.
-The wise individual, living a full, intense life, is deeply aware of the importance of life.
-He recognizes the greatness of the klal, and is willing to sacrifice his life out of love for God.
-The richness of his life strengthens his dedication to truth and justice, according to what benefits the klal.
-His soul is full of emotion and feeling, and he can truly feel gratitude for all circumstances of life, whether or not they are in his own personal best interest.
+Money and possessions are called meod (‘very'), as they serve to intensify the living experience.
+Wise individuals, living a full, intense life, are deeply aware of the importance of life.
+They recognize the greatness of the klal and are willing to sacrifice their lives out of love for God.
+The richness of their life strengthens their dedication to truth and justice, according to what benefits the klal.
+Their souls are full of emotion and feeling, and they can truly feel gratitude for all circumstances of life, whether or not they are in their own personal best interest.

 (Gold from the Land of Israel, pp. 301-302.
 Adapted from Ein Eyah vol. II, p.
 328)